Kimberly Guilfoyle trashed California. She goes way back with two of the state’s most important Democrats.

 Her message was a far cry from her time as a highflying government attorney in California.

 As The Washington Post’s Sarah Ellison and Dan Zak reported in 2018, Guilfoyle was born in San Francisco to an Irish father and a Puerto Rican mother who died young.
-(At the RNC, Guilfoyle introduced herself as a first-generation American and suggested her mother was an immigrant, even though Puerto Rico is a U.S. territory.)
+(At the convention, Guilfoyle introduced herself as a first-generation American and suggested her mother was an immigrant, even though Puerto Rico is a U.S. territory.)

-After law school, she landed a job in the San Francisco District Attorney’s office but was quickly let go by a new DA.
+After law school, she landed a job in the San Francisco District Attorney’s office but was quickly let go by a new district attorney.
 After moving to Los Angeles to serve as a prosecutor there, she made a bid in 2000 to return to her former workplace.

-But as Guilfoyle tells it, there was one obstacle in her way: a young assistant district attorney named Kamala Harris.
+But as Guilfoyle tells it, there was one obstacle in her way: a young assistant district attorney named Kamala D. Harris.

 “The bottom line is she didn’t want me there,” Guilfoyle told the San Francisco Chronicle in 2003.
 “She called me and said basically … that I should have gone through her if I wanted to return to the D.A.’s office — and that there was no money to hire me."